 • Preheat oven to 180 C (350 F)

 • When ready to bake, brush the top with egg yolk and sprinkle with sesame seeds.
-Transfer in the oven for 17 to 20 min.
+Transfer in the oven for 22 to 25 min until baked and golden.

 • Serve warm or at room temperature.
 Enjoy with everything!

 • Instructions to toast sesame seeds: Warm up a small pan under medium high heat and transfer the sesame seeds.
 Toss occasionally until golden brown.